-Hendra virus is a virus that mainly infects large fruit bats (flying foxes) which can be passed on to horses.
+Hendra virus is an infection that mainly infects large fruit bats (flying foxes) which can be passed on to horses.
 The infection has occasionally been passed onto people who have been in close contact with an infected horse.

-For further information please see the NSW Health Hendra virus fact sheet or contact your local public health unit on 1300 066 055.
+For further information please see the fact sheet or contact your local public health unit on 1300 066 055.

 Hendra virus in horses

 The Department of Primary Industries (DPI) advises that if a horse is suspected to have a Hendra virus infection it is important to keep it away from all animals on the property.
 If possible, leave the sick horse where it is and move other animals away, rather than move the sick horse.
 This will minimise the area that is potentially contaminated.